Raphael (band): Career

 In 1999 their major label debut, "Hanasaku Inochi Aru Kagiri", reached number 25 on the Oricon.
 Their later releases centered about graduation because it was around the time the members would have graduated from high school, had they not dropped out to pursue music.
 They performed their first show at the Nippon Budokan in March 2000.
 However, on October 31, 2000, guitarist Kazuki died of a sedative overdose.
 In January 2001, after finishing a nationwide tour, Raphael decided to disband.
 Yuki and Hiro went on to form Rice, while Yukito formed Black Love.

 Raphael's song "Yume Yori Suteki na" was covered by Dog in the Parallel World Orchestra on the compilation Crush! -90's V-Rock Best Hit Cover Songs-.
 The album was released on January 26, 2011 and features current visual kei bands covering songs from bands that were important to the '90s visual kei movement.

-On April 7, 2012, it was announced that the remaining members Yuki, Yukito and Hiro would reunite Raphael for two nights at Zepp Tokyo on October 31 and November 1.
-With Yuki claiming he had made the decision back in 2010, while visiting Kazuki's grave.
-The shows featured Anchang (Sex Machineguns), Lida (Dacco, Psycho le Cému), Sakito (Nightmare) and Yumehito (AYABIE) as guest guitarists.
+On April 7, 2012, it was announced that the remaining members, Yuki, Yukito and Hiro, would reunite Raphael for two nights at Zepp Tokyo on October 31 and November 1.
+Yuki claimed he made the decision back in 2010, while visiting Kazuki's grave.
+The shows featured Anchang (Sex Machineguns), Lida (Dacco, Psycho le Cému), Sakito (Nightmare) and Yumehito (Ayabie) as guest guitarists.
 They released a single under the name "Raphael -Starring Kazuki-" on the day of the first show; a re-recording of their hit 1999 single "Eternal Wish (Todokanu Kimi e)" that also includes the previously unreleased songs "Dear", "Haikei Nervous" and "Elf no Yuutsu".
-A 2-disc live album of the two concerts titled Tenshi no Hinoki Butai was released on December 26 and includes 30 songs.
+A two-disc live album of the two concerts titled Tenshi no Hinoki Butai was released on December 26 and includes 30 songs.
 Footage from both reunion concerts was also released on DVD that same day, titled Tenshi no Hinoki Butai Dai Ichi Ya "Hakuchumu", while the second show was released on January 30, 2013 as Tenshi no Hinoki Butai Dai Ni Ya "Kokuchumu".

-In 2016, Raphael reunited for several concerts, including the nationwide tour Iyashikoya which began in May.
-The album Never -1997040719990429- was released on May 18 and is composed of re-recordings of songs from their indie period.
-The albums covering their major label recordings, Ending -1999072319991201- and Love Story -2000020220161101-, followed on August 3 and October 26 respectively.
+In November 2015, it was announced that Raphael would reunite in 2016 for their first nationwide tour in 15 years, Iyashikoya.
+They performed a memorial concert for Kazuki at Tsutaya O-East on April 7, 2016, where it was announced that the end of the tour would mark the end of the band as Yukito was retiring from the music industry.
+The tour was held from May 23 to July 24.
+May 18 saw the release of the album Never -1997040719990429-, which is composed of re-recordings of songs from their indie period.
+Albums covering their major label recordings, Ending -1999072319991201- and Love Story -2000020220161101-, followed on August 3 and October 26 respectively.
+Raphael performed at Toyosu Pit on August 6 and 7, before performing their final two concerts at Zepp Tokyo on October 31 and November 1, 2016.